FAQ for prospective students

 Q: What is the UNC Neuroscience Center and how does it relate to the training program?

 A: The Neuroscience Center’s general mission is to promote and support neuroscience research and to serve as a focal point for the broader neuroscience community at UNC.
 All Neuroscience Center faculty are members of the Neuroscience Curriculum.
 The Neuroscience Center supports Core facilities in Confocal and Multiphoton Imaging, Molecular Neuroscience, Bioinformatics, and Translational Neuroscience that are available for use by NBIO students.
-A number of new neuroscience faculty have been recruited by the Neuroscience Center in the pat several years who are now members of NBIO, and participate in Ph.D. training.
-The Neuroscience Center is housed in the Neuroscience Research Building, which was completed in 2001.
+A number of new neuroscience faculty have been recruited by the Neuroscience Center in the past several years who are now members of NBIO, and participate in Ph.D. training.
+The Neuroscience Center is housed in the Mary Ellen Jones Building, which was newly remodeled in 2019.